kevinolega/callcentertrainingtips/assets/pages/training/free-el-l01.md

 Here is level one!

-Please read the lessons and
+Please read the lessons and answer the questions.

+The best way to learn anything is by doing.

 Join our affordable English lessons if you want more dedicated help.